aeternity/protocol/epoch/api/channels_api_usage.md

 ```

 The `accounts` section of the payload contains a list of addresses to include in the
 proof of inclusion.
-Almost same goes with the contract addesses listed in `contracts` section:
+Almost the same goes with the contract addesses listed in `contracts` section:
-only difference being that contract's accounts will be automatically be added
+the only difference being that contract's accounts will be automatically be added
 to proof of inclusion as well as their state.

 A response of this call looks like